gmail unsubscribeemail managementproductivity

 • Email address sold to more lists over time

-4. Mental Clutter
+4. Mental clutter

 • Inbox anxiety from seeing unread count climb